Category Archives: Wisconsin

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never ever been precisely checked, or an item that is being split, will certainly call for a survey to locate the new edges as well as lot lines in Wisconsin, which ought to be completely noted so they will certainly never ever end up being shed.
+Land that has never been exactly checked, or an item that is being split, will call for a study to find the brand-new corners and lot lines in Wisconsin, which must be completely noted so they will never ever end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.